CheckerAndu/QRGenerator/README.md

 # 📱 QRGenerator

-A lightweight, user-friendly Python tool to turn any URL into a high-quality QR code instantly.
+A lightweight, user-friendly Python tool to turn any URL into a QR code instantly.

 With **QRGenerator**, you don't need fancy software.
 Just paste your link, name your file, and your PNG is ready to share.